 After letting your dough sit at room temperature, put it in the refrigerator for a long cold proof: about 31 hours and 30 minutes.
 Again, you should note that my refrigerator keeps the dough at steady 45 degrees Fahrenheit (7 degrees Celsius).
 If your fridge is colder, your dough may need to proof even longer in the fridge.

-A little note: yes, I know the ideal refrigerator temperature should be set to 37 degrees Fahrenheit (2 degrees Celsius).
+Yes, I know the ideal refrigerator temperature should be set to 37 degrees Fahrenheit (2 degrees Celsius).
 However, my fridge is a bit finicky and foods in the back will freeze over when I set it lower.
 I used a thermometer to test my dough and my fridge.
 My fridge measured 40 degrees while the dough measured 45 degrees when I took it out.
 I’m not entirely sure why the two thermometers measured differently.

 Day 3 – Shape and Retard